calaio-insight/JunkDrawer/README.md

 Notes to self:
-- using Insight-IP-Engineering AAD instance
+- using Insight-IP-Engineering AAD (web-app) instance
 - using az resources in Insight instance